 Who We Are

-The Office of Policy for Pharmaceutical Quality (OPPQ) is responsible for developing and clearly communicating science and risk-based policies and standards related to drug product quality, including application review and inspection.
+The Office of Policy for Pharmaceutical Quality (OPPQ), part of CDER’s super Office of Pharmaceutical Quality, is responsible for developing and clearly communicating science and risk-based policies and standards related to drug product quality, including application review and inspection.

 What We Do